wp-plugins/about-me-3000/readme.txt

 1. Widget appearance
 2. Configuration interface

-More screenshots and live sample you can see [here](http://www.webdev3000.com/about-me-3000-widget/)
+More screenshots and live sample you can see [here](http://www.wpspeedster.com/blog/about-me-3000-widget/)

 == Changelog ==

+= 2.2.0 =

+* Added Skype profile
+* Added Google Plus profile
+* Fixed bug with rich edit
+* Fixed unwanted margin for email icon
+* Email now encoded on PHP side.
+No JS needed now.
+* Changed links structure, now you have to add full links.
+No modification by plugin

 = 2.1.1 =